nukewarrior/vuetorrent-standalone/README_en.md

 2. Modify `8888` to your preferred port number, which is used to access vuetorrent.
 3. Set `QB_HOST` to the IP address or domain name of your qbittorrent container, for example, `https://my.domain.com`; don't forget to include `http://` or `https://`.
 4. Set `QB_PORT` to the port number used to access your qbittorrent container.
+5. Access vuetorrent and log in using your qbtorrent account and password.

 ## Build image yourself